seankql/google-timeline-heatmap/README.md

 This project allows users to upload their Google Timeline Location History data (in JSON format) and generate a heatmap visualizing the locations they have visited over a specific date range.

+## Motivation

+I created this project because I wanted an easy way to visualize my own travel patterns using my Google Timeline data.
+As someone who loves to explore new places, I found it fascinating to look back at where I had been over time.
+However, the raw JSON data can be overwhelming to analyze.
+This project allows me to see my travels on a simple heatmap, making it much easier to reflect on my journeys.

+For example, after uploading my Google Timeline data, I was able to see that I had visited certain cities more frequently during specific months.
+The heatmap showed concentrated areas of travel, which helped me realize how often I go to certain spots for work, leisure, or vacations.
+It made me appreciate how much I move around without always realizing it!

+I wanted to share this tool with others so they can easily explore and reflect on their own travel data in a visual way.

 ## Features

 -   **Upload Google Timeline Data**: Upload a `.json` file exported from your Google Timeline.